reiryuki/Dolby-Atmos-RC4-Ryuki-Mod/README.md

 - Android 9, 10, or 11
 - Magisk installed

+## Warning!!!
+- Prepare for possibility of bootloop or even brick because this is not a pure Magisk Module
+- This will bootloop in OnePlus stock ROM.
+Use Dolby Atmos OnePlus 8 Visible instead or use custom ROM.

 ## Installation Guide
 - Remove another Dolby module with different name
 - Reboot
 - Install via Magisk Manager or Recovery
-- See "Optional" section if you using other audio mods
+- See "Troubleshootings" section if you using other audio mods
 - Reboot (reboot twice don't reflash, if you have Magisk sepolicy.rule bug)

 ## Optional